Effects Of Alcohol On The Kidneys

 Impact on Blood Pressure

 The kidneys help regulate blood pressure by producing hormones such as renin.
-However, when alcohol disrupts this system, it can lead to a vicious cycle where high blood pressure further damages the kidneys, and impaired kidney function further elevates blood pressure.
+Still, when alcohol disrupts this system, it can lead to a vicious cycle where high blood pressure further damages the kidneys, and impaired kidney function further elevates blood pressure.
 Managing alcohol intake is therefore an essential component of maintaining healthy blood pressure and protecting kidney function.

 Liver-Kidney Connection

-Moreover, liver disease can lead to a condition known as hepatorenal syndrome, in which kidney function deteriorates as a result of severe liver damage.
-Hepatorenal syndrome is a serious complication that can lead to kidney failure, highlighting the importance of maintaining both liver and kidney health.
+On top of that, liver disease can lead to a condition known as hepatorenal syndrome, in which kidney function deteriorates as a result of severe liver damage.
+Worth adding: Hepatorenal syndrome is a serious complication that can lead to kidney failure, highlighting the importance of maintaining both liver and kidney health.
 Avoiding excessive alcohol consumption is critical for preventing liver damage and, consequently, protecting kidney function.

 Risk of Kidney Disease